jennino/jennino/README.md

-- 👋 Hi, I’m @jennino
+- 👋 Hi, I’m Jenni.
 - 👀 I’m interested in biking, swimming, painting, and design.
-- 🌱 I’m currently learning front end development with NuCamp, SheCodes, and Udacity!
+- 🌱 I’m currently learning full stack development with NuCamp!
-- 💞️ I’m looking to collaborate on coding projects to expand on my new skills.
+- 💞️ I’m looking to collaborate on coding projects to expand on my programming skills.
 I would also welcome any opportunity to meet other coders and join the community.
 - 📫 You can reach me through my Linkedin profile at https://www.linkedin.com/in/jnonaca/

 <!---